Sir Charles of Riley model: Brennen Bustamento

-"My dear," he said to the girl, acting as if I were not even there, "the dancing is almost over, and I’ve yet to have a dance with the prettiest girl."
+"My dear," he said to the girl, acting as if I were not even there, "the dancing is almost over, and I’ve yet to dance with the prettiest girl!"

 She looked at him with a smile, looked back at me with that same smile, then proceeded to walk away into the direction from which the man came.
 He started to follow her, so I sorrowfully returned to my view over the sea, being extremely disappointed.
 To my surprise, however, the man came back out, and walked right up to me.
 When he had stopped directly behind, I turned to face him.

-"And as for you, sir," he said, in a most threatening and dignified tone, while his eyes darted with anger, "you will never speak to her again.
-Or I will be forced," he continued, while grabbing the pommel of his sword, "to run you through.
+"And, as for you, sir," he said, in a most threatening and dignified tone, whilst his eyes darted with anger, "you will never speak to her again.
+Else, I'd be forced," he continued, as he grabbed the pommel of his sword, without unsheathing it, "to run you through!
 Do you understand?"

 I said nothing – merely stared.

-"Tell me, captain," I began, "are there wild natives on Jamaica?"
+"Tell me, captain," I said, "are there wild natives on Jamaica?"

-"I see," was my seemingly sincere comment, whilst I knitted my brows also to imitate the old seaman.
-"But, what I mean, are there things at our destination that one would have to defend themselves from?"
+"I see," was my seemingly sincere comment, while I knitted my brows, also, to imitate the old seaman.
+"But, what I mean is, are there things at our destination that one would have to defend themselves from?"

 "True," I admitted.
-"But when I lived on the streets of London, all I had to know was how to make a good fist!"
-And I demonstrated by shaking my fisted right hand in the air.
+"But, when I lived on the streets of London, all I had to know was how to make a good fist!"
+And I demonstrated by shaking my fisted hand in the air.